 Where Valais really differs is in how the Grand Cru category is defined.
 Here the canton cedes authority to the communes (municipalities) to determine the best grapes for its particular terroir.
 Each commune must consider its history with each permitted grape, its particular terroir, and which varieties in which sites deliver the best quality.
 In this way the variety is matched to the land which gives each commune a potential point of difference from its peers.

 The canton’s Grand Cru regulations place the emphasis on native and traditional varieties which is consistent with the overall push to increase diversity in the vineyards. (see: Chart VI).
 For example, Vétroz which contains 33 of the 40 hectares of Amigne in the world is uniquely positioned to claim the variety as its own.
 In gneiss-laden Fully, the steely, mineral side of Petite Arvine is beautifully expressed while Fully Gamay can approach those Beaujolais crus so dependent on granite for their perfume and intensity.
 Visperterminen has a leg up on warmer sites below when it comes to its old, high-elevation Savagnin vineyards.
-The versatile rubble from ancient landslides in Chamoson gives it a diversity of climats that range from the only Grand Cru Sylvaner vineyard to old-vines Syrah.
+The versatile rubble from ancient river flows in Chamoson gives it a diversity of climats that range from the only Grand Cru Sylvaner vineyard to old-vines Syrah.
 Cornalin du Valais thrives as a Grand Cru in five cantons but none better than in Sierre with its schist and limestone.

 On the flip side, as plantings of Grand Cru stalwarts Pinot Noir, Gamay and Chasselas diminish there will be more room for nearly extinct natives like Plantscher, Diolle, Completer, and others to assume their rightful places in the Valais hierarchy — and perhaps a future appearance on the roster of permitted varieties.